 Competition between the public and corporate sectors

-Rohit Chopra shares the concerns of the FBI and Congress regarding the Libra currency and offers a solution to the problem.
+Rohit Chopra shares the concerns of the FBI and Congress regarding the Libra currency, and offers a solution to the problem.
 In order to compete with private stablecoins and blockchain projects, the government needs to develop its own controlled online payment system.
-Such a state product can satisfy the needs of the population no worse than the Libra project.
+Such a state product could satisfy the needs of the population just as well as the Libra project.

 According to Chopra, the Federal Reserve should address the issue as soon as possible.
-The prospects for launching the Zuckerberg crypto project are not very clear now, however, the interest of users in convenient payments is undeniable.
-Private corporations want to control the market and constantly offer new solutions and products; authorities should not lag behind fintech companies.
-“The payment sector is the most important infrastructure for the economy,” the expert concluded.
+Prospects for the launch of Zuckerberg’s crypto project are not very clear as of now, but the interest of users in convenient payments is undeniable.
+Private corporations want to control the market and constantly offer new solutions and products; the authorities should not lag behind fintech companies.

-Mr. Chopra notes that banks currently charge excessively high fees for transfers.
-Consumers are dissatisfied with the current situation, and new technological solutions offer more convenient and cheaper products.
+Mr Chopra notes that, currently, banks charge excessively high fees for transfers.
+Consumers are dissatisfied with the present situation, and new technological solutions offer more convenient and cheaper products.

-It is not known the way the FedNow project will be implemented.
+As of yet, the way in which FedNow project will be implemented is unknown.
 The system is likely to offer additional features to retail and corporate users.
 The launch of the service will take place no earlier than 2024.